Remote PC Access

 https://www.citrix.com/downloads/or the application stores for supported mobile devices.

 Features managed through the registry

-Editing the registry incorrectly can cause serious problems that may require you to reinstall your operating system.
+Caution: Editing the registry incorrectly can cause serious problems that might require you to reinstall your operating system.
 Citrix cannot guarantee that problems resulting from the incorrect use of Registry Editor can be solved.
 Use Registry Editor at your own risk.
 Be sure to back up the registry before you edit it.

 Sleep mode (minimum version 7.16)

-To allow a RemotePC Access machine to go in to a sleep state, add this registry setting on the VDA, and then restart the machine.
-After the restart, the operating system power saving settings is respected.
-The machine goes in to sleep mode after the preconfigured idle timer passes.
+To allow a Remote PC Access machine to go into a sleep state, add this registry setting on the VDA, and then restart the machine.
+After the restart, the operating system power saving settings are respected.
+The machine goes into sleep mode after the preconfigured idle timer passes.
 After the machine wakes up, it reregisters with the Delivery Controller.